MethodsAndPractices/vsteam/.docs/Add-VSTeamProcess.md

 ```
 ### -ProcessName

-The display-name for the new process.
+The display-name for the new Process.

 ```yaml
 Type: String